 You can imagine that if a drug dealer went along to a bank on Monday morning and tried to pay in the weekend's takings, the bank would notice it and report it unless the sum was relatively small.
 If criminals can find a legitimate business to help them by taking the cash and pretending that it is the business's money being paid in (in exchange for a proportion!), then that business can put the cash into the bank without any questions being asked.

 Take for example the mobile telephone business that has had a fairly steady turnover of £10,000 per week for the last couple of years but suddenly begins to bank £100,000 in cash each week.
 Without a clear, rational and plausible explanation, this type of suspicious activity would clearly be reported to the NCA.

 Perhaps a less obvious example of possible money laundering could be where an individual comes into an antiques shop and offers to buy a piece of furniture for £12,000 in cash.
 Not too many sellers would have insisted upon a cheque in the past!
+Now the HVD will need to consider the risk of money laundering and as a minimum carry out customer due diligence before accepting such a cash amount.
 This person may be a money launderer who then goes to another shop and sells the antique for say £8,000, being quite prepared to suffer the apparent loss.
 This time the criminal asks for a cheque that can then be paid innocently into a bank account, making the money look legitimate.

 The legislation aims to put a stop to this type of activity.
 Those in the regulated sector are required to report any transactions that they have suspicions about.
 Also, it is not simply the more obvious examples of suspicious activities that have to be reported.
 For the majority of those regulated, the government has insisted upon there being no de minimis limits within the legislation.
 This means that very small proceeds of crime have to be reported to the NCA.